mgintjee/Our-Ashes-Tactics-Game/README.md

 - Update the Game to handle Faction (with sets of Phalanxes on the same Faction) and Phalanx (Independent Phalanxes) game types
 - Have traits be unique for the loadoutTypes
 - Add status/effects of weapons and utilities
+- Make tiles have some health that can be destoyed into ruins
+- Staying still longer increases accuracy?
+Staying moving increasts aversion?
+I don;t know if aversion is something I want to add tho

 ## File Structure:
 - Update the folder structure to be based off of file type